1234567890pr/Leetcode_problem_solution/README.md

 # Leetcode_problem_solution
-This repo contains solution of DSA which I have solved on Leetcode.
+This repo contains solution of DSA in which I have solved on Leetcode.